notAlaanor/cppRecolored/README.md

 ## Setup

 After installing, simply go to the settings and change C++ Recolored > Libclang Path (`cppRecolored.libclangPath`) to the path to the LLVM dynamic library on your system (`libclang.dll/so/dylib`).
+Note on Windows; this should be LLVM 32-bit.

+It is also recommended that you change the highlighting color to match your theme (C++ Recolored > Type Color or `cppRecolored.typeColor`).

 ## Note